alexyzha/AStar-Visualizer/README.md

 **The Algorithm Part: 😳**

 We'll create a "Node" struct because every node contains more information than can be stored in a matrix of doubles.
-Although we have the H-scores (if you have no idea what I'm talking about, [click here:](#a-algorithm-background)) for all the nodes
+Although we have the H-scores ([Read: "IMPORTANT:..."](#a-algorithm-background)) for all the nodes